atomicdata-dev/atomic-server/docs/src/schema/classes.md

 }
 ```

-Visit https://atomicdata.dev/properties for a list of example Properties.
+Visit the [Properties Collection](https://atomicdata.dev/properties) for a list of example Properties.

 ## Datatype